 Lay the carcass on its back, with the head away from you, and using some twine, (baling twine works well) tied to bricks or whatever, weight the limbs in such a way that it holds the legs out, or have an assistant push and pull them to retract the limbs as necessary.
 Cut the skin so that you circumscribe the urogenital and rectal tract openings, (rectum, vagina, penis and urethra).
 The natural state of the urinary and rectal sphincters is in the closed position.
 This means if you don’t put pressure on the bladder or intestines and don’t cut into them or the sphincters, then there should be no spillage of urine or feces.

-If it’s a boar, free up the penis and let it hang between the legs.
+If it's a boar, (or ram) free up the penis.
+Without cutting deep enough to open the belly, cut a disc of skin around the tip of the penis.
+Open the skin along the urethra and dissect it away from the peritoneum below it.
+When the penis is freed up from its attachments to the belly, let it hang between the hind legs.
 Do not yet open up the belly.
 The intestines will have a tendency to get in the way, and increase the chances of spillage of various wastes.

 Feel for the Symphysis, (where the pubic bones merge in the front anterior midline).
 Cut down to the symphysis, and cut the meat attachments to expose the midline of the bone.
 That may be easier to feel, than to see.
 Place a cleaver so that the blade is perpendicular to the long axis of the carcass and it is just deep enough to cut through the bone without hitting the urinary bladder.
 With a mallet, or if your butchering knives are sturdy enough, use the back of a knife against the back of the cleaver, and gently hammer towards the rectum, to split the pelvis.